cmk/down-the-wabbit-hole/2-handle-pattern.md

 type ModelHandle' c m = ModelHandle (TrainingInput c)
                                     (ServingInput c)
                                     (Output c)
-                                    (Error c) m
+                                    (Error c) m    -- 3
 ```

 Note:

-- here are those monadIO constraints i mentioned earlier
-- several implementations of this interface involve bindings to C or C++ libraries,
+here is the typeclass that we use to manage handles. basically a handle factory.
+DESCRIBE create returns a tuple of the handle itself as well as a destructor
+it uses type families. which provide a limited form of type-level functions in haskell
+so the five types listed there depend on the implementing type c.
+so create model will specialize the type of modelhandle' and finalizer
-- the monadmask constraint on the handle provides for async exception handling.
-I'll walk through one example of this later.
+- here are those constraints i mentioned earlier. the monadmask constraint on the handle provides for async exception handling. all implementations of this interface involve bindings to C or C++ libraries,
-- we provide a simple type alias to hide the dependant typing
+- finally we provide a simple type alias to hide the dependant typing

 #